jcastillo9/Day-Planner/README.md

 As a full-time employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively.

 # How it Works
-The planner will display the current day at the top with standard business hour slots underneath.
-The past hours will be gray, present hours will be red and future hours will be green, and this should change depending on the time of day.
-Each slot will be for one hour and allow you to input any activities or appointments.

-Once you input content into the textbox, you will have to click 'Save' for it to store the content in the local storage.
-When you refresh the page, the text inputted will be saved to the time slot.
-You will be able to edit your planner at any time, but remember to click save for it to be stored.
+* GIVEN I am using a daily planner to create a schedule
+* WHEN I open the planner
+* THEN the current day is displayed at the top of the calendar
+* WHEN I scroll down
+* THEN I am presented with timeblocks for standard business hours
+* WHEN I view the timeblocks for that day
+* THEN each timeblock is color coded to indicate whether it is in the past, present, or future
+* WHEN I click into a timeblock
+* THEN I can enter an event
+* WHEN I click the save button for that timeblock
+* THEN the text for that event is saved in local storage
+* WHEN I refresh the page
+* THEN the saved events persist
+*
 # Technologies Used
 * HTML
 * JQuery